 Digital transformation is taking place at a rapid pace across all business sectors.
-As a result, organizations face more and more pressure to manage cost, reduce risk, and drive profitability from their IT investments.
+As a result, organisations face more and more pressure to manage cost, reduce risk, and drive profitability from their IT investments.
 Enabling a robust digital governance capability is no longer a luxury, and in 2020 has become a critical requirement for companies that need to drive value out of the services being delivered to their business users and consumers.

 In a complex digital IT services landscape, most companies have partnered with multiple IT suppliers to deliver various core services to their business users.
 Suppliers may be delivering and operating on-prem or cloud infrastructure, application services, cybersecurity capabilities, network or outsourced service desk services, to name a few.
 However, the ability to accurately measure service quality, effectively govern IT suppliers, and improve service quality over time has become extremely challenging.